FZJ-INM1-BDA/siibra-explorer/plugin_examples/plugin_README.md

-General
+Plugin README
 ======
 Plugins needs to contain three files.
+- Metadata JSON
+- template HTML
-Metadata JSON, template HTML, and script JS.
+- script JS.

-These files needs to have the same origin and port.
+These files needs to have the same origin and port and.
 Alternatively, these files needs to be served with appropriate CORS header.

 ---
 Metadata JSON